Haldane's rule

-Haldane's rule is an observation about the early stage of speciation, formulated in 1922 by the British evolutionary biologist J.B.S.
-Haldane, that states that if — in a species hybrid — only one sex is inviable or sterile, that sex is more likely to be the heterogametic sex.
+Haldane's rule is an observation about the early stage of speciation, formulated in 1922 by the British evolutionary biologist J. B. S. Haldane, that states that if—in a species hybrid—only one sex is inviable or sterile, that sex is more likely to be the heterogametic sex.
 The heterogametic sex is the one with two different sex chromosomes; in therian mammals, for example, this is the male.

 Overview

 Haldane himself described the rule as:

-Haldane's rule applies to the vast majority of heterogametic organisms.
-This includes the case where two species make secondary contact in an area of sympatry and form hybrids after allopatric speciation has occurred.
+Haldane's rule applies to the vast majority of species that have heterogametic chromosomal sex determination (e.g. XX females vs. XY males, or ZW females vs. ZZ males).

 The rule includes both male heterogametic (XY or XO-type sex determination, such as found in mammals and Drosophila fruit flies) and female heterogametic (ZW or Z0-type sex determination, as found in birds and butterflies), and some dioecious plants such as campions.

 Hybrid dysfunction (sterility and inviability) is a major form of post-zygotic reproductive isolation, which occurs in early stages of speciation.
 Evolution can produce a similar pattern of isolation in a vast array of different organisms.
 However, the actual mechanisms leading to Haldane's rule in different taxa remain largely undefined.